19hours/sg-statutes/Acts/Maintenance Orders (Reciprocal Enforcement) Act.md

 is received by the Minister from the responsible authority in a reciprocating country, and it appears to the Minister that the payer under the order is residing in Singapore, he shall send the copy of the order and documents which accompanied it to the prescribed officer of the appropriate court, and that court shall —

-(i) if the payer under the order establishes any such defence as he might have raised in the proceedings in which the order was made, refuse to confirm the order; and
+(i) if the payer under the order establishes any grounds on which he might have opposed the making of the order in the proceedings in which the order was made, refuse to confirm the order; and

+[Act 2 of 2012 wef 30/09/2014]

 (ii) in any other case, confirm the order either without alteration or with such alterations as it thinks reasonable.

-(3) In any proceedings for the confirmation under this section of a provisional order, the statement received from the court which made the order of the grounds on which the making of the order might have been opposed by the payer under the order shall be conclusive evidence that the payer might have raised a defence on any of those grounds in the proceedings in which the order was made.
+(3) In any proceedings for the confirmation under this section of a provisional order, the statement received from the court which made the order of the grounds on which the making of the order might have been opposed by the payer under the order shall be conclusive evidence that the payer might have opposed the making of the order on any of those grounds in the proceedings in which the order was made.

+[Act 2 of 2012 wef 30/09/2014]

 (4) For the purpose of determining whether a provisional order should be confirmed under this section, the court shall proceed as if an application for a maintenance order against the payer under the provisional order had been made to it.